Frequently Asked Questions

-Your lactation consultant will ask questions in order to get a thorough medical history of both you and your baby.
+Your lactation consultant will begin by asking questions to gather a thorough medical history for both you and your baby.
+This helps us better understand your unique feeding experience and any challenges you may be facing.

-Next your lactation consultant will gently examine both you and your baby and invite you to feed your baby so they can best assess how things are going.
+Next, your consultant will gently assess both you and your baby and invite you to feed your baby so they can observe a feeding and evaluate how things are going.

-If your visit is in person, your lactation consultant will weight your infant on a sensitive scale before and after feeding to find out how much milk your baby took during the feeding.
+For in-person visits, your baby will be weighed on a sensitive infant scale before and after feeding to measure milk transfer and determine how much milk your baby took during the feeding.

-You are encouraged to share your thoughts and feelings at anytime before, during, and after the appointment in order for you to feel the most comfortable and to have a plan that best fits you, your baby, and your family.
+We encourage you to share your thoughts, questions, and feelings at any point before, during, or after your appointment.
+Our goal is for you to feel supported, comfortable, and confident with a plan that works best for you, your baby, and your family.

-A full report will be sent to your other health professionals by request and you will be given referrals to other providers if necessary.
-Your lactation consultant will follow up and you are encouraged to keep in touch until you feel that any feeding issues you’ve had are resolved.
+With your permission, a full report can be sent to your other healthcare providers, and referrals to additional specialists will be provided if needed.
+Your lactation consultant will also follow up with you after your visit, and you are encouraged to stay in touch until your feeding concerns feel fully resolved.

 When should I schedule a consultation?